AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Bias Mitigation

 Our first mitigation strategy addresses self-preference by disrupting the evaluator's tendency to rely on stylistic or linguistic cues that signal its own outputs.
 Specifically, we modify the evaluator's system prompt to explicitly discourage source-based judgments and instead focus attention on substantive content quality.
 For example, the revised prompt instructs: ``You should not consider or infer whether the resumes were written by a human or by AI.
 Focus only on the quality of the content.''
 This intervention aims to weaken the influence of self-recognition cues that drive models to favor their own generative style.

 Applying this prompting strategy across evaluator models leads to consistent reductions in self-preference bias.
-For example, GPT-4o's LLM-vs-Human bias decreases from $92\%$ to $48\%$, and DeepSeek-V3's from $78\%$ to $58\%$, after controlling for resume quality (\autoref{tab:self_preference_mitigation}).
+For example, GPT-4o's LLM-vs-Human bias decreases from $82\%$ to $61\%$, and LLaMA-3.3-70B's from $79\%$ to $30\%$, after controlling for resume quality (\autoref{tab:self_preference_mitigation}).
 These results indicate that the bias is not hardwired into model architecture but can be shaped by context and instruction, providing evidence that explicit prompts can partially disrupt self-recognition.